How to Use Pipes and Named Pipes in Linux (with Examples)

 How does a pipe work in Linux

-As you can see from the image above, the output of the ls command was not sent to the terminal window.
+As you can see from the image above, the ls command output was not sent to the terminal window.

-Therefore the result is not displayed on the screen.
-Instead, it is instead redirected to the input of the grep command.
+Therefore, the result is not displayed on the screen but is redirected to the input of the grep command.
 The output we see above comes from grep, the last command in this chain.

 Countinf files in Linux by using pipes